Caring for Silver Jewelry

 6. Buffing your gold-plated jewelry with a soft cloth is an effective and inexpensive way to keep your pieces lustrous.
 If you use a jewelry polishing cloth, make sure the cloth is meant for gold.
 A Sunshine Polishing Cloth is formulated for silver and contains micro-abrasives- they are not suitable for gold jewelry.

 7. Gold filled or vermeil jewelry may get dirty, making it appear dull.
-You can remove the dull film with a jewelry cleanser, soap and water, rubbing alcohol or window cleaner (Windex), which contains ammonia.
+You can remove the dull film with a jewelry cleanser, soap and water or window cleaner (Windex), which contains ammonia.
 Use a soft cloth to carefully clean the item.
 After cleaning, rinse with warm water and allow it to dry completely.

 8. If the gold has developed spots use a cleaning product is designed for cleaning gold and follow the instructions carefully.Tarn-X is a product that can remove reddish brown spots that may develop due to chemical reactions.
 If a cleaning substance is too strong it can remove the gold, so test and clean gingerly.